IntelPython/numba-dpex/docs/dppy/random.rst

 ========================

-DPPY does not provide a random number generation algorithm that can be executed on the GPU.
+DPPY does not provide a random number generation algorithm that can be executed on the SYCL-supported Device.

-DPPY provides access to NumPy random algorithms that can be executed on the GPU via integration with `dpNP Random`_.
+DPPY provides access to NumPy random algorithms that can be executed on the SYCL-supported device via integration with `dpNP Random`_.

 .. _`dpNP Random`: https://intelpython.github.io/dpnp/reference/comparison.html#random-sampling